Introduction

 But keep in mind that you have total freedom to create your own directory/file tree inside /public, to make it the way you want.

-When executing queries to read data from the database, you can make use of Dao::find()
+When executing queries to read data from the database, you can make use of Dao::find() passing to it a string containing the SQL Command, like this:

 ->find("SELECT * FROM `TABLE_NAME`");